trek-view/basecamp/_posts/2022-01-14-adding-a-custom-watermark-to-hero-photo-video.md

 ## Step 2: Resize the logo

-Let's assume we want to make the watermark 10% of the image height.
-In which case, we calculate 10% of the image height to be 270.4 (2704 * 0.1).
+Let's assume we want to make the watermark 10% of the image width.
+In which case, we calculate 10% of the image width to be 270.4 (2704 * 0.1).

-Now we need to scale the logo file to measure 270 in height (and 270 width, because our logo is square).
+Now we need to scale the logo file to measure 270 in width (and 270 height, because our logo is square).

 Using Imagemagick: